saraford/three-git-tips/README.md

+# Overview

+Today's talk will cover the following:

+1. How to demystifying git commands using the best visualization tool ever
+1. Why there is no "git undo"
+1. Find when a bug first started occurring in a repo without ever looking at code

-# Tip 1 - How to visually learn and visually teach git
+# Tip 1 - How to demystifying git commands using the best visualization tool ever

 Members of the Electron team at GitHub wrote an outstanding git visualization tool located at https://git-school.github.io/visualizing-git/ Note: there is no working directory or staging area for this visualization tool.
 This tool is for visualizing git commands on commits.